nikolaswise/nikolas.ws/src/texts/map-as-context/index.md

 description: Understanding maps as designed objects and attempting to define a theory for making digital maps on the internet as good as old paper maps.
 ---

+A work in progress to re-write the `Map as Context` research that started the Lower Albina project.

 0. The Problem

 The map is itself a miniature that pivots around the body to represent the gigantic enormity of the physical world.
 The map shifts the scale of the world down to a place it can be held in the hands and entirely seen with the eye.
 The map connects the vastness of reality to the body in way that can be handled.